minprog/prog-project/10 Schedule/10 Week 1/10 Week 1.md

 problems that need to be solved, or if there technical limitations that will prevent you from finishing the application.

+First of all, be sure to make clear which parts of the application define the *minimum viable product* and which parts may be optional to implement.

 Use the decomposition you made earlier to map parts of the solution on the framework(s) that you are using.
 Think about and fully express how the user interface will be handled, where the data is coming from, and how the various parts will work together to form a complete application.
-It is expected that you separate the user interface from the data provider whenever possible.
+Remember, it is expected that you separate the user interface from the data provider whenever possible.

 Some parts that you may describe here: